sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/telemetry/index.md

   - Certain events may be allowlisted to have this field exported - this is defined in [`internal/telemetry/sensitiviemetadataallowlist`](https://github.com/sourcegraph/sourcegraph/blob/main/internal/telemetry/sensitivemetadataallowlist/sensitiviemetadataallowlist.go).
 Adding events to this list requires review and approval from Legal.
 - `marketingTracking`: this field tracks a lot of properties around URLs visited and marketing tracking that may contain sensitive data.
 This is only exported from the [Sourcegraph.com](https://sourcegraph.com/search) instance.

+A detailed schema is available in [the Telemetry Gateway protocol documentation](./protocol.md), which also has more details about what kind of data gets exported and what components are generally pruned.

 ### Exported event schema

 The full event schema is intentionally a significant superset from the shape of the [event-recording APIs](#recording-events).